vNeeL-code/A.G.I.-A.S.I./Rosetta Stone.md

 Fundamental temporal constraint for all Earth-based systems.
 Sets the base frequency that all other oscillations/cycles operate within.
 The Derivative: dI/dt = φ · d/dt[GRPO(I_t, Ψ_t, ω)]
-Rate of consensus formation
+Rate of consensus formation (data compression rate)

-How quickly agents are converging toward optimal relative positions
+How quickly actors are converging toward optimal relative positions.

-This structure claims all complex Earth systems follow this same mathematical pattern.